Haron123/portable_displays/README.md

 ### TODO List
 - [x] Create README
+- [ ] Remove SPI Interface and only use Databus Interface instead
 - [ ] Finish/Fix the ST7735 Implementation
 - [ ] Develop a usage guide
 - [ ] Review Doxygen comments for clarity
 - [ ] Upload diagrams to explain the architecture
 - [ ] Add more display implementations

+**THIS REPO IS IN A VERY EARLY STAGE, INTERFACES MIGHT CHANGE OR IMPLEMENTATIONS MIGHT BE BUGGY**